Michael Oliver (referee): Refereeing career

-Several days later the police investigated threatening text messages sent to Oliver's wife, Lucy, who had her mobile number posted on social media after the game, which led to the abusive texts.
+Several days later, the police investigated threatening text messages sent to Oliver's wife, Lucy, who had her mobile number posted on social media after the game, which led to the abusive texts.
 They also looked into reports of banging on the front door of their home and shouting abuse through their letterbox.
-On 11 May, Buffon was charged by UEFA over post-match comments made about Oliver, with the UEFA Control, Ethics and Disciplinary Body giving Buffon a three-match ban for UEFA competition matches "for which he would be otherwise eligible", on 5 June.
+On 11 May, Buffon was charged by UEFA over post-match comments made about referee Oliver, saying in part, "...Clearly you cannot have a heart in your chest, but a bag of rubbish...".
+Buffon later apologized for his comments.
+On 5 June, he received a three-match ban for UEFA competition matches.

 On 26 March 2019, Oliver was appointed to referee in the 2019 FIFA U-20 World Cup in Poland, with Simon Bennett and Stuart Burt serving as his assistant referees.
 Oliver officiated 3 matches at the tournament, including a group A clash between Senegal and Colombia, a round of 16 clash between Uruguay and Ecuador, and a semi-final between Ecuador and South Korea.

 Oliver officiated the 2021 FA Cup Final on 15 May 2021, between Chelsea and Leicester City.

 In a May 2022 FIFA pronouncement, Oliver was listed as one of six English officials to oversee matches at that November and December's World Cup.
 The list also included referee Anthony Taylor and four compatriot assistant referees—Simon Bennett, Gary Beswick, Stuart Burt, and Adam Nunn.

 On 10 August 2022, he was the referee for the 2022 UEFA Super Cup between Eintracht Frankfurt and Real Madrid.
+On 18 April 2023, he refereed a match between Al Hilal and Al Nassr in the Saudi Pro League.
+In September 2023, he refereed a match between Sharjah FC and Al Ain FC for the UAE Pro League.

+In January 2025, police in the UK launched an investigation after Oliver was subjected to threats following him issuing a controversial red card to Arsenal's Myles Lewis-Skelly during a fixture against Wolverhampton.
+Following the incident, the PGMOL said they were "appalled" by the threats and said "a number of investigations have commenced."